Lane Closures Planned for Highway 10 Near Rice - NewsBreak

 Lane Closures Planned for Highway 10 Near Rice

 RICE -- The Minnesota Department of Transportation will begin installing a cable median barrier on Highway 10 between Sauk Rapids and Royalton Monday.
-Motorists should...wjon.com
+Motorists should...minnesotasnewcountry.com

 RICE -- The Minnesota Department of Transportation will begin installing a cable median barrier on Highway 10 between Sauk Rapids and Royalton Monday.
-Motorists should...wjon.com
+Motorists should...minnesotasnewcountry.com

 Comments / 0